Quantitative Derivation and Scattering of the 3D Cubic NLS in the Energy Space: Comparing H-NLS and NLS

 In this section, we give the proof of Theorem \ref{Thm:biScattering} which will be concluded after Propositions \ref{P:diff-control} and \ref {P:diff-control-ep}.
 The estimate \eqref{estimate:key-2 for almost optimal} in the introduction then follow.

 We need the atomic $U$ spaces introduced by Koch \& Tataru \cite{KT-UV1, KT-UV2} and the $V$ spaces of bounded $p$-variation of Wiener \cite{Wie-V}.
 Their properties have been further elaborated in Hadac, Herr, \& Koch \cite {HHK} and Koch, Tataru, \& Visan \cite{KTV}.
-For the definitions of $ U^{p}(I;H)$ and $V^{p}(I;H)$, where $I\subset \mathbb{R}$ is a time interval and $H$ is a Hilbert space (in $x$), consult \cite{HHK} (see the slight change in the erratum for that paper), specifically Definition 2.1 for $ U^{p} $ and Definition 2.3 for $V^{p}$.
-We have, for $1\leq p<q<\infty $ (see Proposition 2.4, Corollary 2.6 in \cite{HHK}) the continuous embeddings
+Here, following \cite[ Definition 2.1 and Definition 2.3]{HHK} (see the slight change in the erratum for that paper), we define $U^{p}(I;H)$ and $V^{p}(I;H)$, where $I= \left[ T_{1},T_{2}\right) \subset \mathbb{R}$ is a time interval and $H$ is a Hilbert space (in $x$) below.